rostools/prodigenr/README.md

 # How to install

-Install via CRAN or using `devtools` for the development version:
+Install using the R console via [CRAN]:

     install.packages('prodigenr')

+Or for the development version:

     # Development version
+    # install.packages("remotes")
     remotes::install_github('lwjohnst86/prodigenr')

 # Usage